 - 1. You can replace the album, artist, song, genre, playlist, podcast and audio book names with any corresponding names on the current device that is playing. - 2.
 You can replace "8" with any track on the CD that is currently playing.
-Command is only available when CD is playing.
+Command is only available when CD is playing. - 3.

-- UNDERSTANDING THE FEATURES OF YOUR VEHICLE 185 - 3.
 Playlist, Podcast and audio book commands are only available when the iPod is connected and playing. - 4.
-VR commands, Albums, Artists, and Genre names are based on the music database provided by Gracenote.
+VR commands, Albums, Artists, and Genre names are based on the music metadata contained on the loaded/connected device.

-NOTE: Available Voice Commands are shown in bold 3 face and shaded grey.
+NOTE: Available Voice Commands are shown in bold face and shaded grey.